vms3-demo-purpose/weather-program/README.md

   The above string of commands should also output a loooong list of weather records (but not formatted nicely).

-  Again, the ID of the last weather record displayed here should tally with the number of weather records pulled by `weather-pull-data`.
+  Again, the ID of the last weather record displayed here should tally with the number of weather records pulled by `pull`.

+  The containers `test`, `pull` and `push` exits upon completion of their tasks.
+To re-sync data from [Data.gov.sg](https://data.gov.sg/dataset/weather-forecast) you can restart just these three containers with `docker compose --profile seed up --build -d`.

+  All containers can be terminated with the command `docker compose --profile all down`.

 # Versions of Framework and Libraries used:
 1. docker-compose: 3.1